SuperNEMO-DBD/SNDrift/README.md

 a command line option.
 Transport follows the same algorithm used in Garfield++ and other microscopic charge transport codes, see below.
-Cross sections have been obtained from MagBoltz and are available for reading in form of a ROOT file.
+Cross sections have been obtained from Magboltz and are available for reading in form of a ROOT file.

 ## Description